Summer Camp Handbook

 However, beyond the fun and excitement, much time is spent focusing on youth development, healthy living and social responsibility.
 The definition of youth development is the social-emotional, cognitive, and physical processes that all youth uniquely experience from birth to career.
 A successful development process fulfills children and teens’ innate need to be loved, spiritually grounded, educated, competent, and healthy.
 In order to make this positive impact on your child; friendship, accomplishment, and belonging are constant themes at camp.
 No matter which camp you are attending in Doylestown or Warminster, your child will learn a new skill and make a new friend, all while feeling safe and secure with qualified Y staff.

-I look forward to seeing you this summer at the Y!
+We look forward to seeing you this summe at Camp Bucks!

 Frequently Asked Questions

-HOW DO I STAY INFORMED AS A PARENT/GUARDIAN?First and foremost, please read the parent FAQ and handbook in its entirety.
+HOW DO I STAY INFORMED AS A PARENT/GUARDIAN?First and foremost, please read this parent handbook in its entirety.
 Most of your questions will be answered right here, conveniently in this document!
-We also highly recommend subscribing to our weekly camp newsletter.
-You can ensure you are receiving the newsletter by visiting this page on our website and making sure to pick “Yes” for Camp News.
+We also highly recommend subscribing to our weekly camp hot sheet; complete with the “hottest” need to know information for the week.
+You can ensure you are receiving this information by visiting this link (coming soon) and making sure to pick “Yes” for the Hot Sheet.
 As we get closer to camp, we also recommend that you subscribe to your campers camp Facebook page!
-More to come as we get closer to June 17!
+More to come as we get closer to the start of camp!